jessica-jones/jessica-jones.github.io/essays/someANTICS.md

 Pop Art Stop Art
 ---
-One concern my classmate have with learning to use Semantic UI is that it takes a lot of time to learn.
+One concern my classmates have with learning to use Semantic UI is that it takes a lot of time to learn.
 Helpful as it is, there is a lot of documentation to go through.
 In their eyes, mastering Semantic is not a necessary skill.
 You can make a fully functional webpage without it.
 In fact, the changes you make to your website don't necessarily make it stand out - it follows the format and uses the same things as just about any other website.
 Why put all this time and effort into something you don't really need, and aren't planning on using in the future?
 I think that it's a fair question to ask; should you be expected to know or be good at everything concerning software development?

 I think by examining the concerns my classmates have, we can better understand their perspectives and where their priorities lie.
 I thought maybe they didn't like Semantic UI because it was unfamiliar or difficult to use.
 But then I realized; there are a lot of basic apps and programs that these people run with ugliness and poor documentation.
 I think my classmates are focused on practicality; they incorporate tools that work/don't NEED to be pretty.
 They want to focus on the problem itself.